Seeing The Sights While On Route To Al Janoub Stadium

 The family beach can be reached in 15 minutes by car or taxi from the stadium.
-The nearest Metro station is the Al Wakra Station, but to get to the beach would require an additional taxi ride.
+The nearest Metro station is the Al Wakra Station, but getting to the beach would require an additional taxi ride.

 Sealine Beach Resort

-Located south of Al Wakrah, Sealine Beach Resort, winner of various Luxury hotel awards, is perched between the glistening waters of the Arabian Gulf and Qatar's rising golden sand dunes.
-The resort offers overnight accommodation in 58 luxury villas and apartments that open out onto terraces and balconies that overlook the clear blue sea.
-But, if you're looking to relax in beautiful surroundings by the beach for just a day, they also offer pool and beach day passes.
+Located south of Al Wakrah, Sealine Beach Resort, winner of various Luxury hotel awards, is perched between the glistening waters of the Arabian Gulf and Qatar's rising golden dunes.
+The resort offers overnight accommodation in 58 luxury villas and apartments that open onto terraces and balconies overlooking the clear blue sea.
+But, if you're looking to relax in beautiful surroundings by the beach for a day, they also offer pool and beach day passes.

 The beach is a long, narrow, neat strip that backs onto a bright green lawn dotted with tall date palms, shrubs and planted beds.
 Winding pathways lead to a regular-shaped swimming pool to the left of the beach and to the right, three temperature-controlled, interconnected circular pools, which include a covered baby pool and a pool with a slide.
 Surrounding each pool and across the site are comfy cabanas, shaded loungers, umbrellas, tables, chairs, benches and covered picnic tables.
 A pizzeria, surf and turf cafe and a shisha and drinks lounge provide poolside refreshments, and indoors, for ultimate relaxation, a spa offers first-class skin and body treatments.